James Naughton: Director

 He has directed several plays in New York City, including the 2002 revival of Thornton Wilder's Our Town, starring his friend Paul Newman, filmed for cable TV in 2003.
 He appears in cabarets in New York City, including Manhattan Theatre Club and Caroline's Comedy Club.

 Personal life

 His family is Irish American.
-He and his first wife, Pam Parsons, have two actor children: Keira and Greg.
-Greg is married to actress Kelli O'Hara.
-Pam died from pancreatic cancer in 2013.
+He and his first wife, Pamela Parsons, have two children: Keira and Greg, both actors.
+Greg is married to Broadway actress Kelli O’Hara.
+Pamela Parsons died from pancreatic cancer in 2013.